The Tax Consequences of Selling Your Insurance Agency

 How to avoid: Move to the no-tax state before you close.
 Establish real residency (6-12 months minimum).

-Mistake #4: Ignoring Depreciation Recapture
+Mistake 4: How Does Ignoring Depreciation Recapture Spike the Tax Bill?

 The mistake: You forget to account for recapture tax on equipment/property, and it adds $20K-$50K to your tax bill.